akshatkarani/micro_compiler/README.md

 1. Lexical analyzer: This is written using flex and code is in the file [scanner.l](/scanner.l)
 2. Parser: This is written using bison and code is in the file [parser.y](parser.y)
 3. Code Generation: Code Generation is divided into two parts.
 First Three Address Code in generated which is then converted into assembly level code.
+This code can be found in [utils](/utils)

 ## About